fritids/wp-birthday-users/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.1.4 =
+Should fix the error in version 0.1.3 Upgrade immediately.

 = 0.1.3 =
 This version fixes some errors in the system.
 Upgrade immediately.